topquark22/eeprom-programmer/wiring.md

 | I/O7 | data bus | 17 | 19 | 19 | D12 |
 | GND | power | 12 | 14 | 14 | GND |
 | Vcc | power | 24 | 28 | 28 |  +5V |

+Note 1: On the AT28C64, pin 1 is an output and should not be connected.
+On the AT28C256, pin 1 is an input.
+Implement some logic to get around this if using the same socket for both.